Introduction to Filters in Photoshop

-Step 10: Go to the Filter menu again and click on Clouds option at the top of the drop-down list.
-In this drop-down list you can see last used filter at the top of the list Or you can press Ctrl+F keys on the keyboard to re-apply last used command.
+Step 10: Go to the Filter menu again and click on the Clouds option at the top of the drop-down list.
+In this drop-down list, you can see the last used filter at the top of the list, Or you can press Ctrl+F keys on the keyboard to re-apply the last used command.

 Step 11: You can press Ctrl+F keys as a last used command several times.
 The texture orientation will change every time you press the Ctrl+F.

-Step 14: Again go to the ‘Filter’ menu and go to Render option and choose the Difference Cloud option from here.
+Step 14: Again, go to the ‘Filter’ menu and go to the Render option and choose the Difference Cloud option from here.

 Step 15: Difference Clouds is an option that shows the difference between the two selected colors.

-Step 16: Now when you repeated the previous command by pressing Ctrl+F, you will see a change in orientation of cloud and again when you press this short cut you will see the Difference Clouds effect of different orientation.
+Step 16: Now, when you repeated the previous command by pressing Ctrl+F, you will see a change in orientation of the cloud, and again when you press this short cut you will see the Difference Clouds effect of different orientation.
 In short, you will see the alternate change of orientation of both filters.

 Step 17: For example, the first time when you press Ctrl+F, Cloud orientation will appear.